microsoft/api-guidelines/Guidelines.md

 If a service does not support UPSERT, then a PATCH call against a resource that does not exist MUST result in an HTTP "409 Conflict" error.

 #### 7.4.4 Options and link headers
-OPTIONS allows a client to retrieve information about an object, at a minimum by returning the Allow header denoting the valid method verbs for this resource.
+OPTIONS allows a client to retrieve information about an resource, at a minimum by returning the Allow header denoting the valid method verbs for this resource.

 In addition, services SHOULD include a Link header (see [RFC 5988][rfc-5988]) to point to documentation for the resource in question: